mattermost/docs/source/help/getting-started/organizing-conversations.rst

 If your System Administrator has allowed it, you can start a Direct Message or a Group Message with people on other teams.

 .. tip :: Check the online status indicator next to names in the Direct Message list.
-It displays: online (green checkmark indicates active browser), away (orange clock indicates no browser activity for 5 minutes), do not disturb (red dash indicates disabled desktop and push notifications) and offline (grey circle indicates browser closed).
+It displays: online (green checkmark indicates active browser), away (orange clock indicates no browser activity for 5 minutes), do not disturb (red dash indicates disabled desktop and push notifications) and offline (white circle indicates browser is closed).

 -----------------------------------------
 Managing Channels